cubantonystark/RaspAp_Cell_Hat/README.md

 With the prerequisites done, you can proceed with either the Quick installer or Manual installation steps below.

-6.Once the installation is done, we need to allow iptable rules to direct traffic to/from the internet through our cellular hat.
+6. Once the installation is done, we need to allow iptable rules to direct traffic to/from the internet through our cellular hat.

 ```
 sudo -i